C-15 Canal Tree and Vegetation Removal Project

 District staff will continue to update residents impacted by the project until all work is complete.
 This web page will also be updated regularly with canal closures, property access details and project status updates.

-(NOTE: The legal surveys below identify all trees within the survey area.
+The surveys identify all trees within the survey area.
 Trees on private property will not be removed.)

 - PHASE 1: This phase will run from South Dixie Highway west to Brant Drive (red section in map).
 Work is planned to begin in May 2018.

 - PHASE 2: This phase will run the remainder of the length of the project, from Brant Drive to Interstate 95 (yellow section in map).
-Work will proceed following completion of Phase 1.
+Work will proceed after Oct.
+1, 2018.